codegrue/card_settings/README.md

 ### Theming

-The controls support the material design theme.
-If you want to customize the colors you do something like this:
+The widgets support the material design theme.
+This example shows what global theme values to set to determine how the various elements appear.

 ``` dart
 class MyApp extends StatelessWidget {